 - Preheat oven to 225°F (107°C).
 Line a baking sheet with parchment.

-- In a large bowl, beat egg whites until soft peaks form.
+Add egg whites to a large bowl.
+Sprinkle in cream of tartar.
+Beat egg whites just until soft peaks form.
 Add agave and vanilla, and continue to beat until stiff peaks form.

 - Using a tablespoon or spatula, drop large spoonfuls of meringue on the parchment lined baking sheet, leaving about 1-inch between them.
 You don’t want the meringues to flatten out – rather, you want them to be taller, like little mountains.